jgperrin/net.jgp.books.spark.ch01/README.md

     ```

 Notes:
- 1. Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10 (published around April 2019).
+ 1. Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10 (published in April 2019).
- 2. As of MEAP v14, we have introduced Scala and Python examples.
+ 2. As of MEAP v14, we have introduced Scala and Python examples (published in October 2019).

 ---

 Follow me on Twitter to get updates about the book and Apache Spark: [@jgperrin](https://twitter.com/jgperrin).
 Join the book's community on [Facebook](https://facebook.com/sparkinaction/) or in [Manning's live site](https://forums.manning.com/forums/spark-in-action-second-edition?a_aid=jgp).